You've noticed your child squints. Do they have a vision problem?

 Their eyes cross or don’t line up with each other.

 Their vision is blurry.

 It might be: A problem called astigmatism.
 It means the cornea of her eye is curved and can't focus on images clearly.

 Other Common Problems

 Some kids have a lazy eye.
 You might hear her doctor call it amblyopia.
 They may not have symptoms.
 But the doctor should be able to spot it during a regular eye exam.
 They can usually correct (or improve) it if they find and treat it early enough.
 They may have to wear an eye patch on their stronger eye.
-It’s rare, but some kids need surgery.
+It’s rare, but some kids need surgery to align their eyes.